-I think this is likely true for a lot of people but somewhere along the way we seem to start associating homemaking with cleaning.
+I think this is likely true for a lot of people but somewhere along the way, we seem to start associating homemaking with cleaning.
 Sure that is a big part of it but if that’s all we focus on it will be easy to be burned out and resentful of homemaking.

-No matter if you work away from home full time, part time, work from home or are a full time homemaker, what you are doing matters.
+No matter if you work away from home full time, part time, work from home or are a full-time homemaker, what you are doing matters.
 And it’s so much more than just cleaning.
 Depending on your situation you may do all of these things or share responsibility with others in your family.
 This is just a reminder that homemaking can be vastly more than just cleaning.

 Part of homemaking is making your house a home.
 This is one of my favorite parts of homemaking.
 Finding things to add to my home to make it more welcoming and a happier place for my family is something I really enjoy.
 During the spring I love picking fresh flowers from the yard to put in vases around the house, it’s a small touch but I find it really helps make your home welcoming.
 I also like to decorate my home with things that bring happiness to my family.
 Sometimes the small touches can make a big impact.

 A lot goes into feeding a family; meal planning, shopping, and preparing the food.
-While somedays are likely more simple than others you are still helping your family by making sure they have food.
+While some days are likely more simple than others you are still helping your family by making sure they have food.

 Organizing your home is also important.
 This is not a skill that comes naturally to me but is one I’m working on.
 Having our house organized makes cleaning easier and also makes it easier for others in the home to help.
 If you are the only one that knows where the cleaning supplies are or where things go no one can help out.
-However, if you home is organized and everyone knows where things are they can help.
+However, if your home is organized and everyone knows where things are they can help.

 Hospitality is another part of homemaking.
 It’s nice to have a home that is welcoming to guests and being a good host also makes people feel welcomed.
 I’ve talked before about ways to be hospitable and sure having a neat house is nice but that’s not the biggest thing people care about when they visit your home.
 Making people feel welcomed and at home in your home is what’s important.

 We may not get paid for homemaking but we can use homemaking to save money.
 It will depend on your situation what frugal things you do but we can all do something to help.
-It may be saving money on groceries by using apps, shopping online, using coupons, or meal planning.
+It may be saving money on groceries by using coupons or meal planning.
 Maybe it’s by making sure you aren’t wasting electricity, or by line drying your clothes.
 There are so many ways we can live more frugally through homemaking.

-Helping the environment.
 On the same note as frugal living, homemaking can also help us be greener.
 Making our own natural laundry detergent, having a garden, recycling, ditching a lot of disposable products, the ways we can use homemaking to be green are basically endless.